 Disability Law Colorado protects and promotes the rights of people with disabilities and older people in Colorado through direct legal representation, advocacy, education, and legislative analysis.
 They have helped more than 25,000 people with disabilities through direct legal representation.

-6. El Grupo Vida – Spanish Speaking Source
+7. El Grupo Vida – Spanish Speaking Resource

-El Grupo Vida aims to empower people with disabilities and their families with information and training to help them become their best advocate.
-El Grupo Vida offers this opportunity, education and information, and valuable social spaces during the year for the whole family.
+El Grupo Vida aims to empower people with disabilities and their families with information and training to help them become their best advocates.
+El Grupo Vida offers opportunities, education, and valuable social spaces for the whole family throughout during the year.

 Parent to Parent is made up of families who support each other on the journey of parenting sons and daughters with special health care needs or disabilities.
 They strive to make sure families are integral valued members of society with a voice in shaping their chosen communities.